heydarbadirli/hbcraft-contracts/README.md

 | `setPoolAPY`                      | **2**       | Sets the Annual Percentage Yield (APY) for a specific pool. | `uint256 poolID` `uint256 newAPY`        |
 | `setDefaultMinimumDeposit`        | **2**       | Sets the default minimum deposit amount.              | `uint256 newDefaultMinimumDeposit`      |
 | `setStakingTarget`                | **2**       | Sets the staking target for the contract.             | `uint128 newStakingTarget`              |

+> *Note:* When a new staking pool is created, it is added to the array of staking pools.
+Each pool has a unique identifier, called poolID.
+This ID is essentially the index of the pool within the array.
+The numbering for poolID starts from zero and increments sequentially with each new pool addition.
+This means the first pool created will have a poolID of 0, the second pool will have a poolID of 1, and so on.

 ### Contract Admins
 The contract owner has the ability to assign contract admins, and they are also authorized to adjust individual pool parameters like minimum staking amount, staking duration, and interest rates.